 PGCert Teaching Professional Theatre Dance / MA Dance Education

-Carefully created as distance-learning courses, you can access your learning from anywhere in the world at any time of day to fit in with the often-unpredictable life of a professional dance artist.
-This means that you can tailor your courses to your other professional or personal commitments.
-The courses can also be taken full or part-time to aid this flexibility.
+Created from their inception as refined distance learning courses, you can access your learning from anywhere in the world at any time of day to fit in with the often-unpredictable life of a professional dance artist.
+This means that you can tailor your course to your other professional or personal commitments.
+The course can also be taken full or part-time to aid this flexibility.

 As a student on either stage of the course, you will be able to use your own dance teaching practice as a playground to test out new ideas you are learning about to find ways to improve and enhance your skills and/or freshen up your approach underpinned by the most recent and relevant best practice in the industry.

-Intakes for this programme are in October, February and June each Academic year.
+Intakes for this course are in October and February of each academic year.

 Validated by the University for the Creative Arts.